ruuda/blog/posts/rcl-patch.md

 lang: en-US
 synopsis: TODO
 minutes: 999
-run-in: Software needs configuration.
+run-in: Sometimes we need automation
 teaser: a-float-walks-into-a-gradual-type-system
 ---

-Software needs configuration.
-Software is not static, and configurations change over time.
-For example,
-when we configure a machine as webserver, we may specify the version of Nginx to run, and bump that when a security update is released.

-Initially we write configurations by hand.
-When updates are infrequent,
-modifying config files by hand is not too bad.
-As the number of configurations to manage grows, and updates become more frequent, manually opening configuration files in an editor to update them, becomes tedious and error-prone.
-At this point, automation starts to make sense.
-For example,
-a periodic background job can check for new Nginx releases, and update the configuration file when a new version is available.
-That doesn’t mean _autonomous_ updates
-— there can still be a human in the loop.
-For example,
-if we store the config file an infrastructure-as-code repository, automation can prepare a pull request to bump the version, but a human still has to review and accept the change.

-## Automating edits

-When automation has to update configuration, we face a challenge: formats that are pleasant for humans to read and write, are hard for automation to modify, and formats that are easy for automation to process, limit expressivity.
+Sometimes we need automation to update configuration files.
+But formats that humans can read and maintain, are hard for scripts to edit safely.
+How do you automatically bump a version number without losing comments, breaking formatting, or replacing the wrong value?

+## Automating configuration edits

-Safely updating a json file is easy enough: deserialize it, modify the data structure, and serialize it again.
+Editing a json file from a script is easy enough: deserialize it, modify the data structure, and serialize it again.
-But json is more data than configuration: it doesn’t have comments, and it has more line noise than e.g. toml.
+But json is more data than configuration, and it doesn’t have comments.
-Even with automation,
-most of the configuration will still be written by humans, and more importantly,
-_read by humans_.
-Comments and formatting matter!
+As soon as we add comments though, regular deserialization/serialization no longer works.

-How can we reconcile keeping files readable to humans, with enabling automation to update them?
+How can we reconcile keeping files maintainable for humans, with enabling automation to update them?
-There are three ways:
+We have a few options:

 **Split out automation-managed parts.**
 Keep the main configuration in a human-friendly format,